Grand Prix Legends Sound Overlay Video Game

 It then uses this data to drive the SoundMAX® SPX sound system supplied by Analog Devices to generate a replacement sound for the player’s car.
 The disadvantage is that all cars of the same type as the player’s car will make no engine noises as the original sound file must be replaced by a ‘silent’ sound.

-In the future I intend to continue publishing more information about Grand Prix Legends Sound Overlay.
+In the future I intend to continue publishing more information about this well-known computer game called Grand Prix Legends Sound Overlay.
 Along with other fancy gadget and accessories that I know why benefits you.
-Below is all information about Grand Prix Legends Sound Overlay that you may seek to know.
+Below is all information about Grand Prix Legends Sound Overlay game that you may seek to know.
 Welcome.

 The fer.wav file I have used was kindly supplied by do0g.
 I haven’t invested much time in the SoundMAX® sound creation side as it is quite comprehensive; concentrating my time on completing the main program and setup routine.
 The beta code also offers a random choice of up to 3 different backfire and up-shift sounds; transmission whine and brake squeal.
 Each sound can be individually selected or deselected.